 What types of assets are eligible for a step-up?

-Non-retirement assets such as a brokerage account, inherited home, antiques/art/collectables, or other real estate, will generally be eligible receive a step-up in cost basis.
+Non-retirement assets like stocks in a brokerage account, inherited home, antiques/art/collectables, or other real estate, are generally eligible for a step-up in cost basis.

 Retirement accounts and IRAs do not receive a stepped up basis.
+Instead, the taxpayers who inherit these accounts will have the same income tax treatment as the prior owner.
+Withdrawals from retirement accounts are never taxed as capital gains, rather ordinary income (or if a Roth account meeting the requirements, tax free).
 This is why sometimes it’s more advantageous to leave a brokerage account to heirs instead of a retirement account.

 Eligibility for a stepped-up cost basis involves the type of asset inherited, ownership at death, and state laws.
 Whether the decedent was your spouse, parent, or other type of non-spouse doesn’t really matter.
-The exception is for community property states, which typically have the most favorable step-up laws.
+As noted below, community property states are an exception.

 Inheriting a Trust Fund: Distributions to Beneficiaries